diem/diem/language/compiler/README.md

 To compile a `*.mvir` file:

-> cargo build -—bin compiler
+> cargo build --bin compiler

 * This will build the compiler+verifier binary.
 * The binary can be found at `libra/target/debug/compiler`.